chrsigg/nscancor/README.md

 where only positive influence of features is deemed appropriate.
-The algorithm executes iterated regression steps, and the constraints enter via the regression functions. `nscancor` is therefore modular, and builds on the great number of regression methods that are available, e.g. ridge regression or the elastic net.
+The algorithm executes iterated regression steps, and the constraints enter via the regression functions. `nscancor` is therefore modular, and builds on the many regression methods that are available, e.g. ridge regression or the elastic net.
 By using two different regression functions, the proper constraints can be enforced for each domain.